django-compressor/django-compressor/README.rst

 It supports compilers such as coffeescript, LESS and SASS and is extensible by custom processing steps.

-Django Compressor is compatible with Django 1.11 and newer.

 How it works
 ------------
 In your templates, all HTML code between the tags ``{% compress js/css %}`` and